 - “Call Now”

 And remember: These buttons should be mobile friendly.
 If they don’t work on mobile, which is where a significant number of people are interacting with your business, the chatbot becomes a roadblock.
-In order to determine what message works best, A/B test your CTAs to learn which ones lead to more conversions.
+To determine what message works best, A/B test your CTAs to learn which ones lead to more conversions.

 8. Consider adopting AI